 Located in the northern part of the country, Slovenian Alps are divided into 3 groups:

 - Kamnik-Savinja Alps

 Each of them represents a unique set of peaks, lakes, glaciers, trails, mountain huts and much more.
 Altogether, there are more than 300 peaks reaching above 2000m.
 Each part of Slovenian Alps has its own characteristics.
 If you have enough time in Slovenia, we strongly recommend you to visit all three regions!

 Julian Alps are the biggest and highest of the Slovenian Alps.
 Also the most visited and unspoiled at the same time.
 With hundreds of kilometres of different trails, they’re suitable for everyone.
 Their size allows you to plan an endless variety of different multiday hikes.
 Almost the whole region is situated in Triglav National Park, the only national park in Slovenia, which makes the region even more pristine.
 Julian Alps have several popular starting points – valleys (Vrata, Kot, Krma, Tamar, Zadnjica, Trenta), plateaus (Pokljuka, Planina Blato) and mountain passes (Vršič, Predel).

 Most known for: Triglav (the highest mountain in Slovenia), 7 Triglav lakes, Vrata Valley, mountain pass Vršič, endless trails and peaks.
-Take a look at our sample trip “In the heart of Triglav national park”.

 Most known for: Stol (the highest peak), Jezersko, Planšar lake, infinite plantation of Narcissus on Golica mountain.